Rishon LeZion: History

-Ottoman period (1882-1900)
+Ottoman period (1882–1900)

-Rishon LeZion was founded on 31 July 1882, by ten Hovevei Zion pioneers from Kharkiv, Ukraine (then the Russian Empire) headed by Zalman David Levontin.
+Rishon LeZion was founded on 31 July 1882, by ten Lovers of Zion pioneers from Kharkiv, Ukraine (then the Russian Empire) headed by Zalman David Levontin.
 Reuven Yudalevich was also a member of the group.
 The British vice-consul in Jaffa, Haim Amzaleg, purchased 835 acres of land southeast of present-day Tel Aviv, the site of watering holes called ‘Uyūn Qārā (literally 'fountain of the crier') from Mustafa Abdallah ali Dajan.
 According to Marom, ‘Uyūn Qārā offered "a convenient launching pad for early land purchase initiatives which shaped the pattern of Jewish settlement until the beginning of the British Mandate".
-Amzaleg signed a declaration to the settlers stating that none of the structures on this land will ever be his own.
+Amzaleg signed a declaration to the settlers stating that none of the structures on this land would ever be his own.

 In addition to the problems posed by sandy soil and lack of water, the newcomers had no agricultural experience.
 Baron Rothschild brought in experts who drilled for water, finding the groundwater table uneven.
 Wells were built at a depth of 20–25 meters.

-After the Biluim arrived, the colony slowly began to develop.
+After the Biluim arrived, the town slowly began to develop.
 On 23 February 1883, the settlers found water in the wells.
 To mark this occasion, the village emblem was inscribed with a verse from the Torah: "We have found water."
 (Genesis 26:32) Fani Belkind, Israel Belkind, Shimshon Belkind, Yoel Drubin, Haim Hissin, and David Yudilovich were among the Biluim who arrived in Rishon Lezion at this time.

 In 1883, Itzhak Leib Toporovski a blacksmith of the young village created the first iron plow in the land of Israel, and in 1885 the flag that would later become the flag of Israel was raised for the first time as part of the celebrations of the 3rd anniversary of the village.

 When Baron Edmond James de Rothschild took over, sending in his administrators and agricultural guide Shaul Helzner of Mikve Israel, major progress was made in the spheres of agriculture, citrus and viticulture.
 In November 1883 the first rows were planted, led by ten Russian farmers who were further trained at Mikveh Israel agriculture school, also funded in part by Rothschild.
 The Great Synagogue, which became a major focus of life in Rishon LeZion, was built between 1885 and 1889.
 Under Rothschild's patronage, the Carmel-Mizrahi Winery was, established in 1886.
 The Baron Edmond James de Rothschild and his wife Adelheid von Rothschild came to visit the village a year later in 1887.